Make some tea, have a seat and settle in for an epic pagan travel post on Savannah, Georgia, otherwise known as “The Most Haunted Town in America.”

 A rustic, bare bones bottle house and relative newcomer on the craft beer scene in Savannah, White Whale Craft Ales offers a selection of craft beers.
 I tried several, but I liked the “Orpheus the Ferryman Imported Stout” with coffee.

 Like the Moon River Brewing Company, this spot makes many lists, so I decided to check it out to see if the food actually justified the hype.
-Because the kitchen was undergoing some kind of renovation, I did not actually get to try anything, so I can’t say.
+Because the kitchen was undergoing some kind of renovation, I did not actually get to try anything, and I can’t say.
 But I grabbed a glass of wine and asked the staff about the haunted history, which they happily regaled me with.

 Or, try one of Savannah’s other haunted dinner spots.